PrestaShop/docs/src/content/1.7/development/components/form/types-reference/translatable.md

 # TranslatableType

 The `TranslatableType` allows you to configure multilanguage input.
+This multilanguage behavior is provided on top of an existing input Type.

 ## Type options